• Skip to content

 For a list of the approved exemptions and for more information, please visit the Home Office website.

-When can I get my CAS number?
+When will I get my CAS number?

-The stated deadline is the last possible chance for you to submit the questionnaire and still receive your CAS number; it does not guarantee that you will also have enough time to apply for and receive your visa.
+Our CAS deadlines are the last possible chance for you to submit the questionnaire and still receive your CAS number; it does not guarantee that you will also have enough time to apply for and receive your visa.

 A CAS number can only be used in a visa application up to six months after it has been assigned.